 - the markets it operates in eg food and drink, personal care, home care

 - the brands it works on eg Knorr, Lynx and Persil

 - the Unilever Sustainable Living plan eg its approach to reducing environmental impact

 - its competitors eg Mars, Procter and Gamble, Nestlé and SC Johnson

 - any prominent issues it's facing at the moment eg how might Brexit affect Unilever?

-- consumer trends eg the increase in ‘free from’ products available in the supermarkets
+- consumer trends eg the increase in ‘free from’ and vegan products available in the supermarkets

 Tips on professional behaviour

 Unilever has used this format of assessment centre for a reason.
 The recruiters want to see you in action so they can easily assess how you might perform on the job if they offer you a position and how you behave in a professional environment.
 The emphasis on meetings suggests that they are interested in how you work with others and how you can contribute to a group in order to identify solutions to problems or to progress matters.

 Dress for the office.
 Treat Unilever’s discovery centre like you would an interview.
 It’s probably best to go for office dress but make sure you’re comfortable in what you wear.
 If you’re still not sure, our article on dressing to impress at graduate interviews can help.